On the Davenport constant and group algebras: Introduction and Main Result

-The following \,Theorem {\bf A}\, was achieved by P. van Emde Boas, D. Kruyswijk and J.E.
-Olson in the 1960s (indeed, they did not explicitly define the invariants $\mathsf d (G, K)$ but got these results implicitly.
-Historical remarks and proofs in the present terminology may be found in \cite[Section 2.2]{Ge09a} and \cite[Theorem 5.5.9]{Ge-HK06a}; see also \cite{Ga-Ge-HK09}).
+The following \,Theorem {\bf A}\, was proved by P. van Emde Boas, D. Kruyswijk and J.E.
+Olson in the 1960s (in fact, they did not explicitly define the invariants $\mathsf d (G, K)$ but got these results implicitly).
+Historical remarks and proofs in the present terminology may be found in \cite[Section 2.2]{Ge09a} and \cite[Theorem 5.5.9]{Ge-HK06a}; see also \cite{Ga-Ge-HK09}.

 {\bf Theorem A.} {\it Let $G$ be a finite abelian group with $\exp (G) = n \ge 2$. \begin{enumerate} \item Let $K$ be a splitting field of $G$ with $\text{\rm char} (K) \nmid \exp (G)$.
 Then

 \item If $G$ is a $p$-group, then $\mathsf d (G) = \mathsf d (G, \mathbb Z/ p \mathbb Z)$. \end{enumerate} }